 Following the demise of her successful folk duo Bette & Wallet, who performed at major festivals throughout Canada and France and gained critical and popular acclaim with their debut album, Mary Beth was encouraged by several French language mentors to continue song-writing in her second language.
 As Artist in Residence at Festival de la Chanson de Tadoussac, Petite-Vallée, and Festival Stella, Mary Beth honed her skills and began creating a collection of songs bearing the names of imaginary characters; Felix, Anthony, Clare, Juanita, Henri, and so on.

 She has added to this collection a couple of traditional pieces; Malvina, a traditional song from Cheticamp, and Jules, a gypsyesque arrangement of Quebecois tune Le Clog a ‘ti Jules, to create an album that is fresh, energetic, and danceable, combining vivid lyrics with worldly rhythms stemming from Klezmer, Brazilian, and Manouche traditions.
-This debut, Les bien-nommés (The well-named, play on words with les bien-aimes, the beloved), will be released this fall.
+This debut, Les bien-nommés (The well-named, play on words with les bien-aimes, the beloved), was released in 2017.
 The album features a full accoustic band including the inimitable Donald MacLennan on violin as well as the Melchin brothers on double bass and percussion and Benedict Lafford on mixing.